Features

 Synchestra allows you to rehearse and play in the best possible conditions.
 With a wide variety of customizable settings, you will enjoy the best quality of the sound as well as the comfort of playing with an app which can adapt to your needs.

-Features you won’t find elsewhere
+Audio you won’t find elsewhere

 All music is rendered thanks to the best audio libraries, combined with our innovative technology that allows a fantastic experience at any tempo.